mikekwright/mikekwright.github.io/content/blog/original/2015-02-13-sproutcore-first-impressions.markdown

----
-layout: post
-title: "SproutCore - First Impressions"
+Title: "SproutCore - First Impressions"
-date: 2015-02-13 10:43
+Date: 2015-02-13 10:43
-comments: true
-categories:
-- Ruby
-- JavaScript
-- Web
----
+Category: development
+Tags: preview, ruby, javascript

 Today I decided to spend a little time to try out the sproutcore web framework, which has a lot of strengths centered around using appropriate programming practices.